Bifurcation of elastic curves with modulated stiffness: Numerical continuation of bifurcation branches

 \subsection{Results}

 The method described above (Section~\ref{sec:discretization}) was implemented in \texttt{Julia} \cite{bezanson_julia_2017}.
 Figure~\ref{fig:numerics bifurcation branches} presents the bifurcating branches both in terms of the amplitude of the density $\rho$ and in terms of the energy $E_\veps$.
-It offers a partial confirmation of the results of Section~\ref{sec:localbifurcation} in that: \begin{itemize} \item For Case (ii), $j \ge 2$ and (iv), $j = 1$, the bifurcation appears supercritical, \emph{i.e.} the branch bifurcates to the left of the critical $\veps$.
+It offers a partial confirmation of the results of Section~\ref{sec:bifurcation} in that: \begin{itemize} \item For Case (ii), $j \ge 2$ and (iv), $j = 1$, the bifurcation appears supercritical, i.e., the branch bifurcates to the left of the critical $\veps$.
 Additionally, the energy decreases close to the trivial state.
-These branches offer critical points of $E_\veps$ which are candidates to be global minimizers. \item For all other cases, the bifurcation is subcritical, \emph{i.e} the branch bifurcates to the right of the critical $\veps$, and the energy initially increases as one gets further from the trivial state. \end{itemize} Interestingly, Cases (i) and (iv) feature turning points, where the derivative of $E_\veps$ along the branch seems to change sign.
-In Case (i) it becomes negative, leading to critical points of lower energy w.r.t. the trivial state, and potentially global minimizers.
+These branches offer critical points of $E_\veps$ which are candidates to be global minimizers. \item For all other cases, the bifurcation is subcritical, i.e., the branch bifurcates to the right of the critical $\veps$, and the energy initially increases as one gets further from the trivial state. \end{itemize} Interestingly, Cases (i) and (iv) feature turning points, where the derivative of $E_\veps$ along the branch seems to change sign.
+In Case (i) it becomes negative, leading to critical points of lower energy with respect to the trivial state, and potentially global minimizers.
+This fact precludes uniqueness of minimizers of $E_\veps$ in general.

 We were able to track an additional branch in Cases (i) to (iii), which seem to bifurcate from the $j=2$ branch.
 No analytical results are available at this point, but we can make the following observations.
 The corresponding shapes, presented in gray in Figure~\ref{fig:numerics shapes}, look like the ones obtained for $j=1$ in Cases (iv) to (vi).
 This justifies the placement in the first column, although $j$ has no meaning for this branch.
 In Cases (i) and (iii), it bifurcates from the $j=2$ branch with decreasing energy for the choice of parameter considered.
 Case (ii) is a bit different, in that the bifurcation leads to critical points of higher energy, although the branch features a turning point, after which $E_\veps$ starts decreasing and eventually becomes smaller than for the $j=2$ branch, for a given value of~$\veps$.